stolostron/multicluster-global-hub/README.md

 ----

-Hub of Hubs provides multi cluster management at very high scale.
+Hub of Hubs provides multi-cluster management at very high scale (10,000 - 1,000,000 clusters).

-It has been designed primarily to address the scale and performance requirements of edge use cases.
-The Hub of Hubs utilizes multiple standard [RHACM management hubs](https://www.redhat.com/en/technologies/management/advanced-cluster-management) to provide management capabilites, such as distributing compliance policies to managed clusters and monitoring compliance status, or performing application and cluster lifecycle management operations at very large scale.
+Hub of Hubs utilizes several standard [RHACM hub clusters](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/about/welcome-to-red-hat-advanced-cluster-management-for-kubernetes#hub-cluster) to provide cluster-management capabilities, such as applying compliance policies to managed clusters and monitoring compliance status, or managing application and cluster lifecycle, while addressing the scale and performance requirements of edge use cases.

-Hub of Hubs has been demonstrated to be able to manage one million managed clusters with hundreds of compliance policies and/or applications applied to each managed cluster.
+Our measurements showed that Hub of Hubs is able to manage one million clusters with hundreds of policies and/or applications applied to each cluster.

-In addition to far edge cases, the Hub of Hubs is also applicable for global management of mostly autonomous managers/hubs, acting as a central manager of various types of managers, and other use cases.

 ![ArchitectureDiagram](images/ScalableHOHArchitecture.png)